 Consumer privacy will no longer exist as every packet of data going to or from their internet connection will be scanned using surveillance solutions such as Narus.
 This is the kind of technology which the North Korean and Iranian governments would love to have – assuming they don’t have it already.

 • Internet service providers will have to implement surveillance technologies in order to comply with the bill and have reporting obligations put on them.
 This will effectively put them in conflict with their customers – which is never a good place to be.

 • Record labels are going to be losers too.
 As businesses they desperately need to change their offerings and make themselves relevant once again.
 EMI is in a bad way and Warner Music’s share price is just over a fifth of what it was at the end of June 2006.
 The law fails to give them the incentive to develop new business models that would bring consumers back into the fold.

 Record companies fail to understand digital, where slow but steady sellers (what digital thinker Chris Anderson calls The Long Tail) are the way to make money.
 Instead the labels focus on mass-market hits; yesterday’s dropping of Jedward after one single rather than looking to develop artists is a case in point (not that Left Foot Forward are fans of the twins!).
 This trend has been going on since the CD golden age, since when the record industry has been aggressively culling rostered talent.

 • Law firms are the most obvious winners with new avenues opened up for them to pursue copyright revenues.
 Given that there is a lack of clarity over proof and data, behavioural marketing firms in the mold of Phorm could benefit from the raw data to target consumers.

 • Finally, companies could misuse the law for crisis and reputation management purposes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.